TACC-Cloud/agave-docs/docs/agave/archive/beginners-guides/_managing-metadata.rst

       ],
       "lastUpdated":"2014-09-03T20:13:22.286-05:00",
       "name":"note",
-      "value":"This was my first lesson with the Tapis (Agave) API.", "created":"2014-09-03T20:12:11.587-05:00",
+      "value":"This was my first lesson with the Tapis API.", "created":"2014-09-03T20:12:11.587-05:00",
       "_links":{
          "self":{